Understanding Heating Oil – Uses and Variations

-Once summer disappears and autumn starts to set-in, the temperature drops and the control dial on your central heating system will probably be nearing maximum!
-Especially in the UK, where the rain and wind seem to team-up on us and a warm, cosy home is all you really want to get back to.
+Once summer disappears and autumn starts to set in, the temperature drops and the control dial on your central heating system will probably be nearing maximum.
+Especially in the UK, where the rain and wind seem to creep up on us – and a warm, cosy home is all you really want.
 Understanding heating oil, its uses and commonly referred to terms can help you greatly when saving on purchases and using it correctly.

-For some folk, a simple switch of a button is all that’s required to fire up the heating system but, if you’re running your central heating system on heating oil, you’ll have to make sure you don’t run out when you need it the most.
-Unlike the national grid, which pipes electricity and gas to homes in the UK, heating oil is delivered by a tanker and kept in a storage tank.
+For some people, a simple switch of a button is all that’s required to fire up the heating system but if you’re running your central heating system on heating oil, you’ll have to make sure you don’t run out when you need it the most.
+Unlike the national grid, which pipes gas to homes in the UK, heating oil is delivered by a tanker and kept in a storage tank.

-This article has been written to simply explain what heating oil is and does as well as differentiate between the varied types of heating oil available and their uses.
+This article has been written to simply explain what heating oil is and does as well as to differentiate between the varied types of heating oil available and their uses.
 For more information, why not read our guide to heating oil?

 What is heating oil?

-Heating oil, is a fuel for burning and designed for use in central heating systems, furnaces and boilers fitted in homes and large buildings like schools.
-There are several confusing things about heating oil which I will try to clear up throughout this post so that you have a much better understanding.
-One area of mystery is around the name, heating oil comes under many guises, some of which are listed below:
+Heating oil is a fuel designed for use in central heating systems, furnaces and boilers fitted in homes and large buildings like schools.
+There are several confusing things about heating oil which we will clear up throughout this blog to give you a much better understanding.
+One area of mystery is around the name, as heating oil comes under many guises, some of which are listed below:

 What is the purpose of heating oil?

-Nearly 5 million people in the UK are not connected to the main line of electricity, gas or other similar utilities which means they must rely on heating oil deliveries in order to keep their homes fuelled for warmth and hot water.
-The heating oil is burned within your boiler which heats up the water that’s propelled around your home via piping and your central heating system.
-If you have a larger building such as a school, this would work in exactly the same way but, for a much larger oil-fired heating system.
-A good understanding of heating oil will ensure you order the best type for your needs and the correct amounts.
+Nearly 5 million people in the UK are not connected to the mains gas grid or other similar utilities which means they must rely on heating oil deliveries to keep their homes fuelled for warmth and hot water.
+Heating oil is burned in your boiler which heats up the water that’s propelled around your home via piping and your central heating system.
+If you’re heating a larger building such as a school, this would work in exactly the same way but for a much larger oil-fired heating system.
+A good understanding of heating oil will ensure you order the best type for your needs in the best quantity.

-You can purchase heating oil in small amounts right through to 1000’s of litres.
-Heating oil requires above ground storage so you will require your own storage tank which can be topped up with fuel when required.
-This not only securely stores the oil and keeps it clean and safe but, you may also benefit from larger purchases with a lower cost per litre.
+You can purchase heating oil from small quantities right through to 35,000+ litres.
+Heating oil requires above-ground storage so you will require your own storage tank which can be topped up with fuel when required.
+This not only securely stores the oil and keeps it clean and safe but you may also benefit from larger purchases with a lower cost per litre.
 Larger tanks will further benefit from a security device to help prevent any theft.

 The different types of heating oil

 Unlike other oils and fuels, which usually come in a lot of different variants, heating oil generally comes in just a handful of options.
-Low-sulphur options tend be popular and the cleaner the oil you use, generally speaking, will increase machinery life and efficiency.
+Low-sulphur options tend to be popular and the cleaner the oil you use, generally speaking, the longer the machinery life and efficiency.

 - Kerosene – Kerosene is the standard heating oil for homes and industrial purposes.
 It’s relatively cheap to buy and burns well with little pollution.
 This is the most common choice amongst customers and is the cheapest in price.